jamesshore/quixote/docs/quixote.md

 Stability: 1 - Experimental
 ```

 Methods for checking browser compatibility.
-(There's just one so far.)

 Quixote detects browser features via a temporary frame that's created, and immediately destroyed, the first time you call `quixote.createFrame()`.
 If you call one of these methods before `quixote.createFrame()` has been called, an exception will be thrown.

 * `quixote.browser.enlargesFrameToPageSize()`: Mobile Safari ignores frame width and height attributes when the page is larger than the frame.
 It uses the page dimensions instead.
+This function returns true if the current browser exhibits that behavior.

+* `quixote.browser.enlargesFonts()`: Mobile Safari will increase the size of small fonts when the frame is larger than the browser window.
+(You can prevent this behavior by using `-webkit-text-size-adjust: 100%;` in your CSS.)
 This function returns true if the current browser exhibits that behavior.